 In addition one of the reasons elephant population has declined so drastically in the last 20 years is because they have not had the means to earn an income.
 There is no reason why people should not make money from elephants.
 People who do are no different from others who make money, people need money for food, housing, families, schooling, medical care etc, the people who own elephants have these needs as well.
 Without tourism the numbers of elephants would have declined even further.
 Look at Myanmar now, they are reducing logging to the point where elephants are in a precarious situation and their future is in jeopardy.

 Elephants love to paint because they get to do a fun activity with their mahouts.
 They get huge amounts of attention, positive reinforcement and treats from their mahout and so of course they are going to enjoy themselves.
-We only use younger elephants that are too young to give rides and it is amazing to watch how everyone plays together in between and physically and verbally show their love to those they associate with this activity.
+We only use younger elephants and it is amazing to watch how everyone plays together in between and physically and verbally show their love to those they associate with this activity.
 These type of activities demonstrate the close bond between elephant and mahout and anyone can watch and see how it benefits and enhances the relationship.
 People are amazed to see how dextrous an elephant is with their trunk.
 After all they have more muscles in their trunk then you have in your whole body!
 Elephant painting is a collaboration between the elephant and mahout and we love to see the mahouts develop their artistic side as much as the elephants.
 Its a fascinating and fun look into how we can develop and create opportunities for both the mahouts and elephants.

 The Kraal has successfully bred 66 babies since February 2000.
 Nearly all the mothers gave rides to tourists up to the time they gave birth.
 Going into town and giving rides means the mothers get to socialise and exercise up to the time they give birth.
 This is obviously most important for their mental and physical well being.
 Elephants that do not work get bored, frustrated and physically out of condition.
 The success of our breeding program proves that giving rides to tourists is positive and enhances successful birth success rates.
 For more information about elephant riding please see Elephant riding facts.pdf